ssbc/ssb-meta-feeds-spec/README.md

 - In the case of claims, how are bad actors handled?
 - What are the broader consequences of ephemeral feeds.
 Maybe they can only be used in limited circumstances, and if so which ones?
-- For sub feeds and feed rotation what is the best way to handle potentially overlapping messages
+- For subfeeds and feed rotation what is the best way to handle potentially overlapping messages

 ## Acknowledgments and prior work